ismriv/knobz/README.md

 # knobz
-Knobz lets you declare and manage feature flags in your JavaScript/Node.js application using [JSON Predicates](https://tools.ietf.org/id/draft-snell-json-test-01.html) to declarative configure whether features should be enabled.
+knobz lets you declare and manage feature flags in your JavaScript/Node.js application using [JSON Predicates](https://tools.ietf.org/id/draft-snell-json-test-01.html) to declarative configure whether features should be enabled.

 ## Quick Start